hashicorp/terraform-website/content/source/docs/enterprise/private/automating-the-installer.html.md

 ## Airgapped

-The following is an example `/etc/replicated.conf` suitable for an automated airgapped install, building on the online example above.
+The following is an example `/etc/replicated.conf` suitable for an automated airgapped install, which builds on the online example above.
 Note the addition of `LicenseBootstrapAirgapPackagePath`, which is a path to the `.airgap` bundle on the instance.

 ```json
 {